franktakes/teexgraph/README.md

 ## Compilation

-If you want the Python library you'll need [PyBind11](https://github.com/pybind/pybind11).
+Optional: if you want the Python library you will need [PyBind11](https://github.com/pybind/pybind11).
 You can install it with:
 ```bash
 sudo apt install pybind11-dev
 ```